Advertisement

 The Army released an RFI Wednesday as it looks for potential solutions.

-A U.S. Army Soldier assigned to 1st Armored Division inspects an antenna as he prepares for Project Convergence – Capstone 5 (PC-C5) at Fort Irwin, Calif., in early March2025.
+A U.S. Army soldier assigned to 1st Armored Division inspects an antenna as he prepares for Project Convergence – Capstone 5 (PC-C5) at Fort Irwin, Calif., in early March 2025.
 (U.S. Army photo by Sgt.
 Kelvin Johnson)

 Army awards $100M contract for Next-Gen command and control prototype